aeon-toolkit/aeon/docs/getting_started.md

 model evaluation, parameter searching and pipelines.
 Explore the wide range of algorithm types available in `aeon` in the [classification notebooks](examples.md#classification).

-### Time Series Regression (TSR)
+### Regression

 Time series regression assumes that the target variable is continuous rather than discrete, as for classification.
 The same input data considerations apply from the classification section, and the modules function similarly.
 The target variable should be a `numpy` array of type `float`.

-"Time series regression" is a term commonly used in forecasting.
-To avoid confusion, the term "time series extrinsic regression" is commonly used to refer to the traditional machine learning regression task but for time series data.
+TSR is a term commonly used in forecasting when used in conjunction with a sliding window.
+However, the term also includes "time series extrinsic regression" where the target variable is not future values but some external variable.

-In the following example we use a [KNeighborsTimeSeriesRegressor](regression.distance_based.KNeighborsTimeSeriesRegressor) on an example time series extrinsic regression problem called [Covid3Month](https://zenodo.org/record/3902690).
+In the following example we use a [KNeighborsTimeSeriesRegressor](regression.distance_based.KNeighborsTimeSeriesRegressor) on an example time series regression problem called [Covid3Month](https://zenodo.org/record/3902690).

 ```{code-block} python
 >>> from aeon.regression.distance_based import KNeighborsTimeSeriesRegressor